-California: $2,280,000 Verdict.
+- California: $2,280,000 Verdict.
 This action arose out of a single-vehicle rollover accident which happened when the driver was removing his jacket and seat belt and lost control on the San Bernardino Freeway.
 During the multiple rollovers, the van's fiberglass roof popped completely off.
 Three unbelted passengers were ejected and sustained serious injuries.
 The driver was killed.
 Three other belted occupants sustained minor injuries.
-The suit was brought against General Motors, the original manufacturer of the vehicle, and against Camino Real Chevrolet, the seller of the van.
+The suit was brought against General Motors, the original manufacturer of the vehicle, and Camino Real Chevrolet, the seller of the van.
 The plaintiffs' additionally brought suit against the Starcraft Automotive Corporation, which had converted the General Motors Chevrolet van following its sale.

 - Florida: $2,000,000 Verdict.
 A 41-year-old female died when involved in a single-vehicle accident.
-The plaintiff alleged that the defendant tire company failed to warn not to mix radial and bias tires, and failed to give notice of the dangerous condition that could arise from doing so.
+The plaintiff alleged that the defendant's tire company failed to warn not to mix radial and bias tires, and failed to give notice of the dangerous condition that could arise from doing so.
 The defendant contended that the decedent was negligent in not noticing the warning in the owner’s manual of the vehicle and that this was the sole and proximate cause of the decedent's accidental death.
 The plaintiff succeeded in her claim.

 Single-vehicle crashes are deadly and dangerous.
 If you have been the victim of one of these crashes, you deserve an attorney who will fight for you to receive maximum compensation.
 The attorneys at Miller & Zois are dedicated and highly qualified with experience in all types of serious accident cases, including single-vehicle crashes.
 Contact us immediately at 800-553-8082 or get a free case evaluation online.